ROOT-Sim/core/README.md

 The programming model supported by ROOT-Sim allows the simulation model developer to use a simple application-callback function named `ProcessEvent()` as the event handler.
 Its parameters determine which simulation object is currently taking control for processing its next event and where the state of this object is located in memory.
 An object is a data structure whose state can be scattered on dynamically allocated memory chunks.
-Hence the memory address passed to the callback identifies a top-level data structure implementing the object state layout.
+Hence, the memory address passed to the callback identifies a top-level data structure implementing the object state layout.

 ROOT-Sim's development started as a research project late back in 1987 and is currently maintained by the High